TheoBroxton/TheoBroxton/README.md

 Hi, my name is Theo Broxton

-I am a Physics student at The University of Manchester, currently in my third year of the MPhys with Theoretical Physics stream.
+I am a Physics student at The University of Manchester, currently in my fourth year of the MPhys with Theoretical Physics stream.
 My interests are in:
 - Computational physics
 - Mathematical finance
-- Quantum computing
+- QFT
 - Statistical physics

 Contactable at theobroxton@hotmail.com